 17. Lorquin’s Admiral

-One of the most frequently seen admirals in California is the Limenitis lorquini.
-It is also one of the state’s most territorial butterflies, making it one of the most hostile butterflies.
+One of the most frequently seen admirals in California is the Limenitis linguini.
+It is also one of the state’s most territorial butterflies, making it one of the most hostile.

-The black wings of this species are contrasted with orange points on the forewings, making them easy to recognize.
-Its forewings and hindwings have white markings along the borders of its wings.
+This species’ black wings are contrasted with orange points on the forewings, making them easily recognizable.
+Its forewings and hindwings have white markings along the borders of their wings.

 This species also has vivid pigmentation on the underside of its body.
 You can find dark brown, orange, and light brown patterns on the underside of its wings.